khriemer2596/smallsh/README.md

 This will compile smallsh.c into an executable file called smallsh.exe.

-Now you are ready to run the program by typing the following commanding and hitting enter:
+Now you are ready to run the program by typing the following command and hitting enter:

 ```